Capitains/website/pages/guidelines.md

 >
     <!--
       Work must have at least one title node.
-      Title node need xml:lang declaration, it reflects the language of the title.
+      Title node needs xml:lang declaration, it reflects the language of the title.
     -->
     <ti:title xml:lang="eng">Epigrammata</ti:title>
     <!--